SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Wireless networks inherently experience large variations in link capacity due to several factors.
 These include the change in wireless channel conditions, interference between proximate cells and channels or because of the end user movement.
-These variations in link capacity can be in the order of a millisecond or less.
+These variations in link capacity can be in the order of a millisecond or less which is far lower than RTT.
-Media frames may experience high sojourn times in the wireless network or the flow may experience lower throughput, neither of which is desirable.
+End-to-end congestion control algorithms are far from optimal when the link capacity is highly variable in sub-RTT timeframes and the application demands both low latency and high bandwidth.
+It is also not practical to convey sub-RTT link changes using an end-to-end feedback signal.
 The result is applications settling for a lower throughput when latency is prioritized or achieving higher throughput at the expense of much higher delays.
 With unencrypted packets, networks used Deep Packet Inspection (DPI) to identify an “implicit signal” derived from the contents of a packet to prioritize or otherwise shape flows.
+Implicit signals are not desirable as it leads to ossification of protocols as result of introducing unintended dependencies {{?RFC9419}}.
-When packet contents are encrypted, this approach is no longer viable.
+When packet contents are encrypted, the approach of using implicit signals is no longer viable.

 Bandwidth constraints exist most predominantly at the access network (e.g., radio access networks).
-Users who are serviced via these networks use various hosts which run various applications; each having different connectivity needs for an optimal user experience.
+Users who are serviced via these networks use clients which run various applications; each having different connectivity needs for an optimal user experience.
 These needs are not frozen but change over time depending on the application and even depending on how an application is used (e.g., user's preferences).
 An explicit signal to the user can help to manage the use of available bandwidth better.